justinelang/elkentourage_gp/README.md

 4. Geographic location of data collection: Teton County, WY and the broader Greater Yellowstone Ecosystem, USA

-5. Information about funding sources that supported the collection of the data: No funding was aqcuired.
+5. Information about funding sources that supported the collection of the data: No funding was acquired.

 ## SHARING/ACCESS INFORMATION

-1. Licenses/restrictions placed on the data:
+1. Licenses/restrictions placed on the data: No restrictions are placed on the data.

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: Aristi, K., Chan, D, Lang, J., & Desre, S. (2024).
+Managing Human-Wildlife Interactions: Ecological and Financial Assessment of Elk Feedground Closure in Teton County [Master’s Thesis Equivalent, Bren School of Environmental Science & Management, University of California, Santa Barbara]. https://bren.ucsb.edu/projects/managing-human-wildlife-interactions-ecological-and-financial-assessment-elk-feedground

-3. Links to other publicly accessible locations of the data:
+3. Links to other publicly accessible locations of the data: Related data used in this project are archived in Dryad: https://doi.org/10.5061/dryad.98sf7m0rx

-4. Links/relationships to ancillary data sets: \<any supplementary data sources that support analysis or classification of the datasets, eg., plant taxonomy table.)\>

-5. Was data derived from another source?
+4. Was data derived from another source?
 If yes, list source(s): \<list citations to original sources\>

-6. Recommended citation for the project:
+5. Recommended citation for the project: Lang, J., Aristi, K., Chan, D., & Desre, S. (2024).
+Managing Human-Wildlife Interactions: Ecological and Financial Assessment of Elk Feedground Closure in Teton County [GitHub Repository].
+GitHub. https://github.com/justinelang/elkentourage_gp

 ## DATA & FILE OVERVIEW

-1. File List: \<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description of their content\>
+1. File List:

+A. Financial_Repercussions
+- agcensus22.csv: Teton County cattle census data pulled from the 2022 USDA Census of Agriculture
+- fund_code.Rmd: functions to calculate brucellosis compensation fund size
+- quarantine_code.Rmd: functions to calculate the cost of quarantining cattle under different brucellosis risk scenarios

+B. Public_Comment

+C. Transmission_Risk
+- cattle_reactor_code_final.Rmd: functions to calculate brucellosis transmission risk under different elk-to-cattle overlap and elk seroprevalence scenarios

 2. Relationship between files, if important: